 - Without voting rights, Parliament could not represent the colonists.

 - The Declaration was the first time an intercolonial governing body from the British Colonies in North America spoke out against British policies and said they violated the rights of the colonists as British subjects.

-- The Sons of Liberty was formed to coordinate resistance to the Stamp Act.
+- The Sons of Liberty formed to coordinate resistance to the Stamp Act.
 The first Sons of Liberty groups were most likely in Boston and New York, but they spread to other colonies.
-Men that were involved with the Sons of Liberty early on — Samuel Adams, Joseph Warren, James Otis — would have a significant impact on the next decade of upheaval and resistance.
+Men who were involved with the Sons of Liberty early on — Samuel Adams, Joseph Warren, James Otis — would have a significant impact on the next decade of upheaval and resistance.

 - On August 14, 1765, a violent demonstration took place in Boston.
 Andrew Oliver, the Stamp Agent for the district, was burned in effigy and his office was attacked.

 - On August 26, another riot took place in Boston.
 This time the angry mob attacked the home of Lieutenant Governor Thomas Hutchinson.